 Some other definitions for clarity

-Socialism describes an economic and social system with social ownership of the means of production.
+Socialism describes an economic system with social ownership of the means of production.
 Social ownership may refer to forms of public, collective or cooperative ownership, or to citizen ownership.
 There are many varieties of socialism – some that are completely different to capitalism and some that have monetary prices, factor markets and in some cases the profit motive.

 Capitalism is an economic system based on private ownership of the means of production and their operation for profit.
 The key characteristics of capitalism include private property, capital accumulation, wage labour, voluntary exchange, a price system, and competitive markets.
 Common criticisms of capitalism include social inequality; unfair distribution of wealth and power; materialism; repression of workers and trade unionists; social alienation; economic inequality; unemployment; and economic instability.
 Capitalism is inherently incompatible with the democratic values of liberty, equality, and solidarity.
 Market forces must be reigned in by a counter-movement of social protection that often takes the form of government intervention.

 Communism is a socioeconomic order structured upon the common ownership of the means of production and the absence of social classes.
 The idea is to share all economic and material products between everyone in society so that all may benefit from everybody’s work.
 There are many different forms of communism, however, most people are familiar with the Soviet form which wasn’t really communism.
 It favored dictatorship and state control of the economy in a combination of authoritarianism with state socialism.
 This is not the intent of communism.
 No major American political figures are communists.

 Tristan Claridge has a passion for technology, innovation and teaching.
 He is an academic and entrepreneur, and he uses his cross-discipline knowledge and experience to solve problems and identify opportunities.
 He has bachelors and masters degrees from the University of Queensland in Australia.
 He has qualifications in environmental science, social theory, teaching and research, and business management.